-The employee normally makes the first move in a constructive dismissal claim
+The employee normally makes the first move in constructive dismissal claims

-In a constructive dismissal scenario, it is normally the employee who needs to make the first move.
-Your employer usually won’t be aware of the situation, or, if they are aware, they probably aren’t going to have a protected conversation with you; rather, they will try and keep the situation calm and hope the passage of time means that any claim you may have will fall away.
+In a constructive dismissal settlement scenario, it is normally the employee who needs to make the first move.
+Your employer might not be aware of the situation, or, if they are aware, they probably aren’t going to have a protected conversation with you; rather, they will try and keep the situation calm and hope the passage of time means that any claim you may have will fall away.

-Employers often try to ‘manage out’ employees to avoid having to pay them off with a settlement agreement.
+Employers often try to ‘manage out’ employees to avoid having to give them a payout with a settlement agreement.
 Managers are told to put an employee on performance review or to discipline them over a trivial matter.
 It is surprising how even big corporations employ these kinds of underhand tactics to avoid their responsibilities towards their employees.
 The difficulty however, is proving it.

-How to start a claim for constructive dismissal
+How to start a case for constructive dismissal compensation